Tofandel/composer-wpml-updater-plugin/README.md

 - wpml/wpml-sticky-links
 - wpml/wpml-cms-nav

-We do not provide the plugins available for free on wordpress.org because they are better served by wpackagist.org
+~We do not provide the plugins available for free on wordpress.org because they are better served by wpackagist.org~

+We now provide them because those packages will sometimes receive updates later than the WPML repositories, leading to version mismatch.

+### List of available free plugins

+- wpml/woocommerce-multilingual
+- wpml/buddypress-multilingual

+> [!NOTE]
+> Those lists are retrieved directly from https://d2salfytceyqoe.cloudfront.net/wpml33-products.json, and this readme is not regularly updated, so this list may end up diverging from what is available